azurenoops/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 <div class="tip" data-title="Tip">

-> All tools in this lab are opinionated and used to show how to build out an IDP.
-You can use other tools to build out your IDP.
+> All tools in this lab are opinionated and used to show how to build out an Internal Development Platform (IDP).
+You can use other tools to build out your Internal Development Platform (IDP).

 </div>

-If you follow all instructions, you should have your own IDP running by the end of this lab!
+If you follow all instructions, you should have your own Internal Development Platform (IDP) running by the end of this lab!

 ## Pre-requisites